AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-manage-bid-multipliers.md

 1. Next to the placement name, click  **[!UICONTROL ...]** > **[!UICONTROL Bid Multiplier]**.

-1. Adjust the bid multipliers for eligible target manually or by uploading a CSV file with target values:
+1. Adjust the bid multipliers for eligible targets:

    * To manually adjust the bid multiplier values, move to each [target-specific tab](#bid-multiplier-by-target) ([!UICONTROL Geo], [!UICONTROL Inventory], [!UICONTROL Sites], [!UICONTROL Audience], and [!UICONTROL Brand Safety]) and edit the existing values for the placement targets.

      Most target categories list sub-categories on the left.
-Click a sub-category to manage bid multipliers for that sub-category, when it's applicable.
+Click a sub-category to manage bid multipliers for that sub-category, as applicable.

    * To upload a CSV file with bid multiplier values to overwrite the existing values: